DomosHaidou/amgr.dev/src/content/essays/software-engineering.md

 ## 7. Software Engineering Management

-> [Engineering management](https://en.wikipedia.org/wiki/Engineering_management#Information_technologies) is a career that brings together the technological problem-solving ability of engineering and the organizational, administrative, and planning abilities of management in order to oversee the operational performance of complex engineering driven enterprises.
+> [Engineering Management](https://en.wikipedia.org/wiki/Engineering_management#Information_technologies) is a career that brings together the technological problem-solving ability of engineering and the organizational, administrative, and planning abilities of management in order to oversee the operational performance of complex engineering driven enterprises.

 ## 8. Software Development Process

-> [Software Development Process](https://en.wikipedia.org/wiki/Software_development_process) is the process of dividing software development work into distinct phases to improve design, product management, and project management.
+> [Software Development Process](https://en.wikipedia.org/wiki/Software_development_process) is the process of dividing software development work into distinct phases to improve the design, product management, and project management.

 ## 9. Software Quality